Wire Rope Cable and Considerations

 MINIMUM BREAKING STRENGTH:

 The minimum breaking strength of the cable is referred to as the minimum tensile strength.
 This is measured in pounds (lbs) or kilograms (kgs) and should be based on the maximum working load and safety factor.
-The recommended minimum safety factor ration is 10:1 which represents the minimum breaking strength TO the maximum working load.
+The recommended minimum safety factor ration is 10:1, representing the minimum breaking strength to the maximum working load.

 Other factors to determine when engineering the correct cable for your requirements are CABLE DIAMETER,CABLE MATERIAL, and COATING ON THE CABLE.